tankgauravgt/huggingface-llm-course/README.md

 # Agentic AI

-This repository is dedicated to note down all the learning about Agentic AI.
+All about the learning of Agentic AI.